TooTallNate/node-spotify-web/README.md

 });
 ```

-See the `examples` directory for some more example code.
+See the `example` directory for some more example code.

 API